JohnThekku/AutoPoster-bot/README.md

 - Python + `gspread` to talk to Google Sheets
 - `dotenv` for secret management
 - OpenAI API to handle the rewriting
+- Optional: `Flask` + Chrome Extension frontend for triggering the rewrite

 ---